26 best things to do in Antwerp, Belgium (2025 travel guide)

 Towering over the city, the Cathedral of Our Lady is one of the best places to visit in Antwerp.
 You’ll see it looming over the city regularly, popping-up at the end of a street or towering in the distance.

-This stunning Gothic structure, built in the 16th century, is Belgium’s largest church and holds the title of a UNESCO World Heritage Site.
+Built in the 16th century, it’s Belgium’s largest church and is a UNESCO World Heritage Site.
 Inside, you’ll find artworks by Antwerp’s most famous artist, Peter Paul Rubens.

 Entry costs around €12, which we thought was a lot (being that many cathedrals are free to enter) but it’s still worth going.
-As you go around there are QR codes to scan which give you more information about what you’re looking at.
+As you go around there are QR codes to scan, which give you more information about what you’re looking at.
+They were pretty interesting, and helped bring it alive somewhat.

 Why go?
 A UNESCO World Heritage Site and a stunning building.